 Interesting facts: China is the number 1 producer of watermelon worldwide.

-HOW TO GROW
+HOW TO GROW CRIMSON SWEET WATERMELON

 General requirements: These large watermelons require lots of space, warmth, and plenty of sunshine.
 The soil should be well-drained, sandy, or sandy loam, amended with compost, and have a pH between 5.5 and 7.5.
 Soil temperatures between 70-90 °F are ideal for seed germination.
 Expect germination in 7-10 days.
 Fertilize every 3-4 weeks with a fertilizer that has a balanced ratio like a 10-10-10.
 Mulching will help keep the soil moist and weeds down.
 Once the plants are well established, allow the soil surface to dry between watering.
 Watering deeply should be done by soaker hoses or drip irrigation rather than overhead methods.
 By keeping the leaves dry, fungal diseases are discouraged.
 The garden should be sunny, receiving 8+ hours of full sun each day.
 In general, it is good to keep the melons off the ground.
 If the plants are sprawling along the garden, set the melons up on a brick or old pot.

-In containers: Choose a pot that holds 10 gallons or more of soil per plant and has plenty of holes for drainage.
+In containers: To grow Crimson Sweet watermelon in containers, choose a pot that holds 10 gallons or more of soil per plant and has plenty of holes for drainage.
 Use a high-quality potting mix amended with compost.
 It is best to grow dwarf varieties because standard varieties will only produce 1-2 melons in a container.
 If you do plant standard varieties, you will probably have to water 2x a day in hot weather, and they will need plenty of room for the vines to run.
 The containers need to be in a place where they will receive 8 hours or more of full sun.
 After all danger of frost has passed, sow 3-4 seeds ½-1 inch deep per container and water thoroughly.
 After true leaves appear, remove all but the healthiest one.
 Mulch with a layer of straw or shredded leaves to help keep the soil moist.
 Keep the soil continually moist, but not soggy, throughout the season.
 Fertilize with an all-purpose 10-10-10 fertilizer every 3-4 weeks.

 HARVESTING